jasdumas/jasdumas.github.io/_posts/2016-06-30-tracking-commute.md

 ---

-TD;DR: For the forgetful, IFTTT can be a great way to track your work hours and provide insight about trends.
+TL;DR: For the forgetful, IFTTT can be a great way to track your work hours and provide insight about trends through visualization.

 Manually entering your own timesheet and logging your specific project time hours for work (and contracting) can cause inconsistencies, namely forgetting how may hours to submit.
 In November 2015 I began a new role as a Data Science Intern at The Hartford Insurance Group headquartered in Hartford, CT and I was responsible for logging my working hours in both the contractor database as well as The Hartford's database so that I can be *promptly* paid each week.
 After the first few days, I made an honest assessment about how likely I was to screw up my actual work hours for entry and decided if I wanted to not be scolded, I should think of a automated way of recording hours.